Gaurav-Nikumbh/Gaurav-Nikumbh/README.md

 # 💫 About Me:
-Senior Product Manager with 11+ years in Payments, Digital Banking, and API-first FinTech.
+Senior Product Manager building payments infrastructure and API platforms for digital banking systems.
 I build and scale systems across ACH, UPI, Cards, Bill Pay, and Fraud/Risk, focusing on reliability, compliance, and developer-friendly workflows.<br><br>Founder of TechVenture360, where I’ve built AI-powered career tools used by 10K+ professionals.
 Passionate about 0→1 products, API design, AI-driven experiences, and simplifying complex financial systems.

 ## 🌐 Socials: